-The dependence of mechanical resonances of nanomechanical metamaterials on optical power also provides an opportunity for tuning of giant electro-, magneto-, acousto- and nonlinear optical effects, that have been observed in such nanostructures.
+The dependence of mechanical resonances of nanomechanical photonic metamaterials on optical power also provides an opportunity for tuning of giant electro-optical,43 magneto-optical,44 acousto-optical,45 and nonlinear^{29,35,36} optical effects, which have been observed in such nanostructures.
 At natural resonances, mechanical oscillations can be driven to big amplitudes, resulting in large modulation of optical properties around the optical resonances of the metamaterial.
 Optical control of mechanical resonances, therefore, provides dynamic control over the natural frequencies at which efficient light modulation can be achieved.
-Our results show that frequencies and quality factors of natural mechanical resonances of nanomechanical metamaterials can be continuously tuned by optical heating affecting mechanical tension in the nanostructure.
+Our results show that frequencies and quality factors of natural mechanical resonances of nanomechanical photonic metamaterials can be continuously tuned by optical heating affecting mechanical tension in the nanostructure.
 We observe frequency shifts of up to 20% and Q-factor changes of up to 300% at optical power levels of few microwatts per metamaterial nanowire.
-Such tuning may also be applied to nanomechanical metamaterials with addressable mechanical elements, for applications such as dynamic diffraction gratings, subwavelength resolution spatial light modulators, light modulation, temperature sensing, spectroscopy, imaging and the study of coupled mechanical systems.
+Such tuning may also be applied to photonic metamaterials with addressable mechanical elements for applications such as dynamic diffraction gratings,46 subwavelength resolution spatial light modulators,35 light modulation, temperature sensing, spectroscopy, imaging, and the study of coupled mechanical systems.47